This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-I cannot walk into a nursery or florist at this time of year without taking home a holiday plant or two.
-Amaryllis bulbs fall high on my list.
-I also usually include a poinsettia, paperwhites, and other favourites.
-I feel like holiday blooms are festive necessities like the retro decorations I’ve had since I was a kid!
+I cannot walk into a nursery or florist in late fall without taking home a holiday plant or two.
+An amaryllis bulb falls high on my list.
+I also usually include a poinsettia, paperwhites, and other favorites.
+I feel like holiday blooms are festive necessities like the retro decorations I’ve had since I was a kid.
+There are a few tips to consider when planting and shopping for an amaryllis bulb to ensure it flowers for you.

 If you bring an amaryllis bulb home to plant yourself, here are some planting tips.